danispavel/react-optimization/README.md

 Steps to use:
-Clone master branch
+<br>Clone master branch
-Run npm i && npm start
+<br>Run npm i && npm start
-Read useful articles about React performance optimization Use devtools to see in console how examples works.
+<br>Read useful articles about React performance optimization
+<br>Use devtools to see in console how examples works.